 Warning: Most of the citations in databases, web services, etc., are produced automatically using a computer algorithm.
-That means that if the data is incorrect, the resulting citation is incorrect.
-You have the final responsibility of checking that the citation is fully correct using the guidelines provided by your professor (or publisher).
+That means if the data is incorrect, the resulting citation is incorrect.
+You have the final responsibility of checking that the citation is fully correct using the guidelines provided by your professor or publisher.

 The following collections of databases will provide citations into rough versions of standard citation styles.
 Always check details like capitalization, dates, and page numbers.

 Here are some citation software programs available to students at Buley Library.
 Click on the links for tutorials on these products.

 SCSU subscribes to EasyBib.
 You can use EasyBib to create bibliographies in APA, MLA, and Chicago/Turabian citation styles.
 EasyBib will also suggest more scholarly references for your paper.

 Microsoft Word Reference Tool

 Microsoft Word 2010′s reference function is a good productivity tool to manage citations and bibliography.

 These websites have forms where you can fill in the needed information and get a formatted citation to cut and paste into your documents.